Page Content

 2. PHeaa

-Perhaps the most in-depth resource for students applying for financial aid via FAFSA is ‘PHeaa’.
-The site has detailed information on almost everything related to FAFSA and also offers an excellent toolkit that could be of immense help to students.
+Perhaps the most in-depth resource for students applying for financial aid via FAFSA is ‘PHeaa.’
+The site has detailed information on almost everything related to FAFSA and offers an excellent toolkit that could immensely help students.

 There are a few other resources to consider if one must look beyond FAFSA.
-After all, there are other ways and means of securing scholarships, grants, and loans, and some of the sites listed below will enable you to explore multiple options of funding:
+After all, there are various ways and means of securing scholarships, grants, and loans, and some of the sites listed below will enable you to explore multiple options for funding:

 Our site – Online Masters Colleges – is a wealth of information for Scholarships and, in fact, offers our very own OMC Scholarships.
 Women seeking financial aid should read about Scholarships for Women, and there is in-depth information and analysis on African American Scholarships and Scholarships for Disabled Students.

-Students applying for any form of financial aid should also be aware of Scholarship Scams that have cast wide nets and cheated hundreds of students while robbing them of their dreams.
+Students applying for financial aid should also be aware of Scholarship Scams that have cast wide nets and cheated hundreds of students while robbing them of their dreams.

-Unigo has an extensive list of scholarships listed on their site, complete with details, grant amounts, timelines, and application requirements.
+Unigo has an extensive list of scholarships on its site, complete with details, grant amounts, timelines, and application requirements.

 Fastweb helps students with not only scholarships but also internships, loans, part-time jobs, and more.
 There are also interesting articles on a variety of topics that one could read.

-Sallie Mae largely deals with money matters for students.
-It lists out information from private student loans to credit cards and savings while also highlighting scholarships and loan repayment options.
+Sallie Mae primarily deals with money matters for students.
+It lists information from private student loans to credit cards and savings, highlighting scholarships and loan repayment options.

-Scholarships.com is, to put it short and sweet, a scholarship directory that any student seeking financial assistance should go through.
-Students can search and explore scholarships available across the United States and even apply for some of them directly on the portal.
+Scholarships.com is a scholarship directory that any student seeking financial assistance should go through.
+Students can search and explore scholarships available across the United States and apply for some directly on the portal.